Stone Farmers Market is organised and run by Stafford Borough Council.

 The Stone Farmers' Market began in 2005 as part of the Stone Food and Drink Festival and has proved extremely popular, so much so that it is broadly considered Staffordshire's biggest and best Farmers' Market.

-The Market is held in the Market Square and down the High Street, it is very well attended with around 30 stalls available.
-Produce for Farmers Markets has to be locally produced within a 30 mile radius.
+Held in the Market Square and the High Street, it is very well attended with around 30 stalls available.
+Most of the goods are locally produced within a 30 mile radius.
 The Farmers and Traders stand in all weather, come rain or shine and are very proud of what they have on sale.

-Goods for sale are bread and cakes, oatcakes, plants and flowers, wines, jams and preserves, fresh meat, sausages, bacon, black pudding, chicken, eggs and scotch eggs, fruit and vegetables, fish, pastries, jewellery, chocolate, a hog roast and many more items too numerous to mention.
+Goods include:- bread and cakes, oatcakes, plants, flowers, wines, jams, preserves, fresh meat, sausages, bacon, black pudding, chicken, fresh eggs, savoury eggs, fish, pastries, jewellery, craft stalls and many more items too numerous to mention.

 For information on parking please visit Parking in Stafford and Stone.